gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 ## Variables

-  - Initialize all variables before reading from them (typically at declaration).
-    - In other standard C environments global variables will get initialized to zero.
-    - The GBDK-2020 runtime __does not__ do this for you (wram does not get initialized to zero).
-Your code must explicitly initialize them instead.
-    - It is recommended to turn on "non-initalized RAM" exceptions (and others) in emulators which support them to help find and avoid bugs related to this.

   - Use 8-bit values as much as possible.
 They will be much more efficient and compact than 16 and 32 bit types.

   - Prefer unsigned variables to signed ones: The code generated will be generally more efficient, especially when comparing two values.